jschnase/MMX_Toolkit/README.md

 ______

-Although the following paper doesn't involved rENM, we also include in the "phenology" folder an experimental codebase and minimal R package supporting the study.
+Although the following paper doesn't involve rENM, we also include in the "phenology" folder an experimental codebase and minimal R package supporting the study.

 – Schnase, J. L., M. L. Carroll, P. M. Montesano, and V. A. Seamster.
 2025.
 Shifts in breeding phenology for Cassin’s Sparrow (<i>Peucaea cassinii</i>) over four decades.
 Journal of Field Ornithology 96(3):3. https://doi.org/10.5751/JFO-00691-960303